-Over the last year, interest rates for home mortgages have been at an all-time low, coming in at as little as 2.68% in December 2020.
-And with many people spending significantly more time at home because of the pandemic, buying a house — especially for those who have relocated out of denser cities — has become a more practical option than renting.
+During the pandemic, interest rates for home mortgages reached all-time low.
+As people were spending significantly more time at home, buying a house — especially for those who relocated out of denser cities — has become a more practical option than renting.
 In August 2020, home sales shot up to reach a 14-year high.

 Millennials in particular have made their mark on the real estate business, as they now make up the largest share of home buyers in the country, according to the National Association of Realtors.
-However, many businesses that service the home, like HVAC contractors, report that they do not make millennials a priority audience for their marketing campaigns.
+However, many businesses that service the home, like HVAC contractors, report that they do not focus on millennials for their marketing campaigns.
 This is their loss, especially since millennial homeowners are at their fingertips on social media and digital platforms, where targeting younger demographics is a breeze.

 So, if you’re in the business of home renovation, DIY tools, residential energy efficiency, or HVAC, consider the following when marketing to millennials — a generation eager to take you up on your services.